Cost of Solar Panels Over Time

 Right now, solar panel cost is anywhere from $7 to $9 per watt for installation.
 A 5 kw system would cost anywhere from $25,000 to $35,000.
 That includes parts and labor.
 The labor cost is usually about 10% of the total cost – $2,500 to $3,500.

 Sounds like a lot of money, right?
-But unless you are extremely handy, this really is a job that is best left to the pros.
+But unless you are extremely handy, DIY solar panels are really a job that is best left to the pros.
 You have to think about things like configuration and orientation, and the more complex your system, the more complex the job.

 The other thing you should consider when debating your solar panel system cost as regards installation is that if you do it yourself, you may miss out on many of the financial incentives that are available.
 So think about the perils and pitfalls regarding incentives, and also remember that you want your system to function properly.